DV Reform Efforts

 Time for DV Reform is now!

-US Officials Fail to Respond or Take Action
+US Officials Fail to Take Action!

 Under the Obama Administration in 2009, Alexis Moore spoke with then appointed White House Advisor for Violence Against Women; Sarah Lynn Rosenthal.
 Alexis shared her story… and in turn, Rosenthal said she would require evidence in order to “look into the matter….”.

-This conversation and request for “evidence”in 2009, is what led to the DV Reform Petition being commenced and to literally thousands of DV victims and the families of loved one’s lost to DV and Stalking Homicide to contact Rosenthal at the White House- which ironically the telephone and email address for Ms. Rosenthal was later disconnected.
+This conversation and request for “evidence”in 2009, is what led to the DV Reform Petition being commenced and to literally thousands of DV victims and the families of loved ones lost to DV and Stalking Homicide to contact Rosenthal at the White House- which ironically the telephone and email address for Ms. Rosenthal was later disconnected.

-Sadly, the White House took no action other than to visit Survivors In Action website and read the blog posts there pertaining to DV Reform as evidenced from the data collected by the site’s web counter.
+Sadly, the White House took no action other than to visit Survivors In Action website and read the blog posts there pertaining to DV Reform as evidenced by the data collected by the site’s web counter.

 No DV Reform efforts commenced.